Lifetime Care and Support Scheme

 The Lifetime Care and Support scheme was introduced to recognise the fact that people catastrophically injured in a motor vehicle accident may require treatment, assistance and attendant care for the rest of their lives, a level of care in excess of that provided under the third party insurance scheme.

-The Lifetime Care and Support scheme is funded through the Medical Care and Injury Services Levy (MCIS Levy), which is included as a separate item with your greenslip payment.
-The MCIS Levy also funds ambulance and hospital costs for all motor vehicle accidents, costs which were previously included in the greenslip premium.
-The MCIS Levy is calculated as a percentage of the base greenslip premium.
-The percentage varies based on factors such as vehicle type and geographic region.
+The Lifetime Care and Support scheme is funded through the Fund Levy, which used to be called Medical Care and Injury Services Levy (MCIS Levy).
+It is included as a separate item with your greenslip payment.
+The Fund Levy also funds ambulance and hospital costs for all motor vehicle accidents, costs which were previously included in the greenslip premium.
+The Fund Levy is calculated as an amount added to the base greenslip premium.
+The amount varies based on factors such as vehicle type and geographic region.

-More information on the MCIS Levy is available on this website.
+More information on the Fund Levy is available on this website.